regginator/LuaEncode/README.md

 # LuaEncode
-Utility function for Optimal Serialization of Lua Tables in Luau/Lua 5.1+
+Utility Function for Optimal Serialization of Lua Tables in Luau/Lua 5.1+

 ___